-Counselling for First Responders
+Counselling for First Responders in Bendigo and Victoria

-What First Responders Can Expect
+What First Responders Can Expect from Counselling

-You will be met with steady support and complete confidentiality.
-We move at your pace and identify the goals that matter to you.
-Many first responders have never had the space to slow down long enough to notice how the job has affected them.
-The work we do together allows you to find clarity, settle the nervous system and regain a sense of control.
+Many first responders have never had the space to slow down long enough to notice how the work has affected them.
+Counselling provides that space, allowing you to settle the nervous system, gain clarity, and restore a sense of control.

 Common reasons first responders seek counselling include: